benborgers/ben.page/src/content/posts/forge-tableplus.md

 What this allows you to do is to run `ssh forge@<your_server_ip>` from your computer’s terminal, and to be authorized to log into your server.
 This also enables you to connect to the database that’s _on_ your server.

-To see your Forge-created database in TablePlus, open your server in Forge’s appp and click Database in the sidebar.
+To see your Forge-created database in TablePlus, open your server in Forge’s app and click Database in the sidebar.
 Then, copy the **Database Connection URL** they provide, and paste it in a new tab.

 ![](/posts/forge-tableplus/image-17.png)